 Of the 200 kiloseconds of Chandra observing time that can be awarded in the Spitzer review only ~25% of the observations, where an observation is an individual pointing at a target, may be time-constrained.
 No rapid ToOs can be awarded (less than 30 days turn-around time).
 A Chandra ToO is defined as an interruption of a command load, which may include several predictable observations within that one-week load.
-Spitzer Cycle-8 proposers should keep their Chandra requests within these limits.
-Proposals for combined Spitzer and Chandra observations should be submitted to the observatory that represents the prime science (not to both observatories).
+Spitzer Cycle-9 proposers should keep their Chandra requests within these limits.
+Proposals for combined Spitzer and Chandra observations should be submitted to the observatory that represents the prime science, not to both observatories.

-The Chandra Cycle-13 deadline is March 15, 2011.
+Chandra time approved in Spitzer Cycle-9 will be expected to execute in Chandra Cycle 14.
 While there is multi-wavelength expertise in the review panels for both observatories, typically the Spitzer panels will be stronger in infrared science and the Chandra panels in X-ray science.
 The proposer is responsible for assessing, specifying and justifying the technical feasibility of the proposed Chandra observations.
 Proposers should review the Chandra documentation and/or consult with the CXC.
 For proposals that are approved, the CXC will perform detailed feasibility checks.

-The CXC reserves the right to reject any previously approved observation that proves to be non-feasible, impossible to schedule, and/or dangerous to the Chandra instruments.
+The CXC reserves the right to reject any previously approved observation that proves to be nonfeasible, impossible to schedule, and/or dangerous to the Chandra instruments.
 Any Chandra observations that prove infeasible or impossible could jeopardize the overall science program and may cause revocation of the corresponding Spitzer observations.
 Duplicate Chandra observations may also be rejected by the CXC.
-Data analysis funding for Chandra observations approved as part of a joint proposal will be provided directly through the Chandra X-ray Center using their budget proposal processes.

-Spitzer Cycle-8 proposers requesting Chandra time must enter 'CXO' into the Joint Observatories field in the Spot proposal tool.
+Data analysis funding for Chandra observations approved as part of a joint proposal will be provided directly through the Chandra X-ray Center using their budget proposal process.
+Spitzer Cycle-9 proposers requesting Chandra time must enter 'CXO' into the Joint Observatories field in the Spot proposal tool.

-3.4.3 Joint Spitzer/HST/Chandra Observations
+3.7.3 Joint Spitzer/HST/Chandra Observations